Maki1209/mariosolis.github.io/_portfolio/portfolio-1.md

 ---
 title: "Describing the profile of a bank's coustomer: Cleanning and EDA"
 excerpt: "In this project, as a first step, I did cleaned the non-sensical values.
 The dataset contains some non-sense numerical values and outliers.
 Also, it contained some typos in categorical variables.
+The second step, I started with the Exploratory Data Analyst of the cleanned dataset.
+There are some interesting features behind in the dataset.

-In order to clean it, I used *pandas*, *matplotlib* and *seaborn* Python's packages.
+*Some Python's packages used here*: *pandas*, *matplotlib* and *seaborn*.

-The second step, relies to the

  <!---<br/><img src='/images/500x300.png'>
  --> "
 collection: portfolio
 ---

-In this project, I used the public dataset that it is available in the [*youtube channel*](https://www.youtube.com/watch?v=bGnD1Ki7j-g) (see in the description box of the video).
+In this project, I used the public dataset that it is available in the [*youtube channel*](https://www.youtube.com/watch?v=bGnD1Ki7j-g) (see in the description box of this video).
 The goal of this project is described or recognized the coustomer's profile.
 However, at first, I cleanned the dataset in order to implement the Exploratory Data Analysis.

 Let me explain here, a few steps that I followed in this project.